 There is also a monument stone erected around 1900 close to the spot where Birch was killed 'in the performance of his duty'.

-I have marked Pasir Salak Historical Complex on the map on the main Top Perak Attractions page.
+The location of Pasir Salak Historical Complex is shown on this map.
 Coming from the Ipoh direction, highway A15 from Batu Gajah takes you most of the way.
 You will see plenty of signposts for Pasir Salak Historical Complex (Kompleks Sejarah Pasir Salak).
 The final few kilometres takes you in a roundabout direction because you have to cross the Perak River and there are not many bridges in this vicinity.

 Saturday - Thursday 9:30am - 5pm